PKU-Alignment/align-anything/README.md

 **Q (Training Dataset Registration):** What datasets are supported for training?
 What should I pay attention to if I want to use my own dataset?

-We prepare `datasets_formatter` for dataset registration.
+*A:* We prepare `datasets_formatter` for dataset registration.
 Its core function is to mapping the dataset key to coversation format.

 Basically, we support 3 types of dataset format: